-The EU and Uzbekistan have steadily strengthened their relations since the country’s independence in 1991.
-The relationship is based on the 1996 Partnership and Cooperation Agreement (PCA), which extended cooperation from development to political affairs, trade and economics.
+Since Uzbekistan’s independence from the Soviet Union in 1991, the EU and Uzbekistan have steadily strengthened their relations.
+Since 1996, the relationship is based on the Partnership and Cooperation Agreement (PCA), which extended cooperation from development to political affairs, trade and economics.
 The EU opened its diplomatic representation in Tashkent in 2011.
+Since 2016 EU-Uzbekistan relations have moved into a higher gear with the launch in 2018 of negotiations on a new Enhanced Partnership and Cooperation Agreement (EPCA).

 The PCA provides for several institutions, made up of European and Uzbek officials, to ensure implementation and monitoring: